Ami-Solution/awesome-advanced-metering-infrastructure/README.md

 * [smart-meter dashboard and aggregator](https://github.com/snicoll-demos/smart-meter) - project is used as live demo material for "Spring Boot 2.0 Web Applications".
 It uses Java 1.8, Maven 3.5 and a bash-like shell
 * [SmartWaterMeterReading](https://github.com/parure/smart-water-meter-reading) - SmartWaterMeterReading 0.8 is a project that contains a program that reads images of water meter (GWF MTK) and returns the index.
 * [Open Smart Grid Platform](https://github.com/OSGP/open-smart-grid-platform) - OSGP / IoT Open source project about building an Open Smart Grid Platform
+* [SmartCity-IoT-RFID-NFC](https://github.com/Labas-Vakaras/Smart_City) - SmaCi is an online platform which provides a user friendly way to interact with your city.
+Here you can report problems to the appropriate authorities by scanning a QR barcode of the faulty city component, or just by using the near field communication features (RFID/NFC) of your smartphone
+* [Jakarta Smart City API](https://github.com/esafirm/Open-SmartCity-Jakarta) - API for data like smartcity.jakarta.go.id

 <a name="java-nlp"></a>
 #### Natural Language Processing